-In the Cherokee Basin, we are progressing on a three rig drilling program where one rig is dedicated to drilling traditional vertical wells while the other two rigs are dedicated to drilling horizontal and directional wells.
+In the Cherokee Basin, we have expanded our drilling program to include 3 drilling rigs, 5 completion and well service rigs, and 5 dedicated construction and pipeline crews.
+We have continued to focus on horizontal drilling opportunities.
 In other coalbed methane basins, horizontal drilling technology has been successfully used to increase production and to increase economic returns.
 As the costs for horizontal drilling have declined and techniques have improved, we believe this type of drilling technology may be suitable in the Cherokee Basin.
 We expect that the costs for the horizontal wells will be marginally higher than our traditional vertical wells with higher production rates and reserves recoveries.
-Since we have completed our 2008 drilling program in the Black Warrior Basin, we have expanded our efforts in the Cherokee Basin by concentrating on our horizontal program.
-Through July 2008, we have drilled and completed 6 horizontal wells in Osage County, Oklahoma.
-Average initial production flow rates of 88 Mcf per day for these recently drilled horizontal wells have met or exceeded the flow rates of our recently drilled traditional vertical wells.
-More comprehensive drilling and production results from our horizontal program will begin to be available in the third quarter 2008.
+Through September 30, 2008, we have drilled and completed 10 horizontal wells in Osage County, Oklahoma.
+Average initial production flow rates of for these recently drilled horizontal wells have met or exceeded the flow rates of our recently drilled traditional vertical wells.
+We expect to complete a total of 13 to 18 horizontal wells during 2008, with 7 to 12 of these wells flowing to sales by December 31, 2008.